 - Fold in blueberries.

-- Pour the batter into a well-greased 9-inch cake pan.
+- Pour the batter into a well-greased 9-inch square cake pan.
 Sprinkle the crumb topping evenly over the batter.

 - Bake for 40 to 45 minutes or until a cake tester comes out clean.
 (If using a dark metal pan, start checking at 30 to 35 minutes)